KEY CONSIDERATIONS TO GUIDE YOUR GIFTING STRATEGY

 Gifting cash to charity

-Previously, cash contributions to a public charity (if you itemized deductions) were capped at 60% of your adjusted gross income (AGI).
-In 2020, the CARES Act allows you to deduct up to 100% of your AGI.
-For example, if your AGI in 2020 was $500,000 and you made cash qualified charitable contributions in the same amount, you won’t owe any taxes for the 2020 tax year.
-If your contributions exceed your AGI, the excess can be carried over for the next five years and will be subject to percentage limitations in the carryover years.
-Lawmakers are set to decide if this will continue through 2021.
+Current tax law offers cash contributions to a public charity (if you itemized deductions) to be capped at 60% of your adjusted gross income (AGI).
+If your contributions exceed the limit, the excess can be carried over for the next five years and will be subject to percentage limitations in the carryover years.

 Gifting stocks and managing capital gain taxes